wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab1.md

 ### Lab Objective

 - This lab is designed to help you do the initial setup and configuration for your tenant.
-- The lab contains multiple exercises to make you familiar with the control hub, Managment portal UI, Connect and Engage Portals.
+- The lab contains multiple exercises to make you familiar with the Control Hub, Managment portal UI and Webex Connect.

 ### Pre-requisites